Bring History To Life

 The fiddle, bagpipes, whistle, drum, and hurdy-gurdy are demonstrated, and the students learn simple dances from Medieval times, danced to live music.

-Now Available Via Live Videoconference
+Also Available Via Live Videoconference (Zoom, etc.)

 Talk to the peasant live from inside his home in the village of Tintinhull.
 The home is an accurate reproduction of a medieval house interior.